po1sigala/live/02-Lesson-Plans/Alternative-Semester/10-Project-2/README.md

     * Application uses at least 2 server-side APIs.

     * Application is interactive (accepts and responds to user input).

     * Application uses client-side storage to store persistent data.

-    * Application uses at least one new library, package, or technology not covered in class.
+    * Application uses a CSS framework.

 ### Concept 10%